About California High-Speed Rail

 - The Authority has 119 miles of active construction in the Central Valley with dozens of active construction sites.

-- Nearly 300 miles of the 500-mile Phase 1 system from San Francisco to Los Angeles/Anaheim has been environmentally cleared.
+- 422 miles of the 500-mile Phase 1 system from San Francisco to Los Angeles/Anaheim have been environmentally cleared.

 - The Authority has acquired almost all the right-of-way parcels needed for construction in the Central Valley.